indeedeng/iwf/README.md

 ### Signal Channel vs RPC

 There are two major ways for external clients to interact with workflows: Signal and RPC.
-So what are the difference?

-They are completely different:
+Historically, signal was created first as the only mechanism for external application to interact with workflow.
+However, it's a "write only" which is limited.
+RPC is the new way and much more powerful and flexible.

+Here are some more details:
 * Signal is sent to iWF service without waiting for response of the processing
 * RPC will wait for worker to process the RPC request synchronously
 * Signal will be held in a signal channel until a workflow state consumes it